Vegas Nightlife Guide

 Sound Systems and Production Quality

 Vegas EDM venues invest in audio and visual technology that goes far beyond what you will find in any other nightclub market.
 XS runs a custom-designed system by a team that also engineers festival main stages.
-OMNIA houses a kinetic LED chandelier weighing over 10,000 pounds that moves in sync with the music — a production element that has become one of the most recognized visual signatures in nightclub history.
-Zouk at Resorts World was built from the ground up with acoustics as a primary design consideration, making it the most technically precise listening environment among the newer venues.
-Hakkasan can accommodate live-instrument performers like Timmy Trumpet alongside full DJ production across its five-floor layout.
+OMNIA houses a 22,000-pound kinetic LED chandelier suspended beneath a 65-foot ceiling that moves in sync with the music — driven by an L-Acoustics system that is the only such installation in Las Vegas — creating a production element that has become one of the most recognized visual signatures in nightclub history.
+Zouk at Resorts World was built from the ground up with acoustics as a primary design consideration, spending 90 days on calibration before opening to achieve consistent SPL across all positions in the room.
+Hakkasan runs the TurboSound Line Array System alongside the Hakkasan Grid — the largest permanent kinetic light installation in the United States — and accommodates live-instrument performers like Timmy Trumpet across its five-floor layout.
 These are not retrofitted hotel ballrooms.
 They are purpose-built concert venues that happen to serve drinks.

 EDM Calendar and Peak Weekends